What is our Straight to Teaching QTS programme?

 |High QTS preparation (4 to 5 terms) and QTS assessment||£9,000||£7,500|

 Subject to exceptions, VAT will be charged at the rate of 20 per cent.
 Where the school, rather than the individual agrees to pay all or part of the tuition fee you may be able to recover VAT.
-We would encourage schools to consider meeting the tuition fee and making their own arrangements, if they wish to do so, with the individual concerned.
+Schools may consider meeting the tuition fee and making their own arrangements, if they wish to do so, with the individual concerned.

 The teaching programme length and fees will be agreed at stage one (initial needs assessment) of the Qualified Teacher Status preparation programme.
-All fees include the full Straight to Teaching programme and the cost of QTS assessment.
-A £500 non-refundable deposit will normally be required to secure a place on the programme, which will be deducted from the total fees once the learner begins.
+All fees include the full Straight to Teaching programme and the cost of QTS assessment unless otherwise stated.

 If you would like to find out more about how Straight to Teaching can help you grow your qualified teacher workforce please click here and we'll be in touch soon.